Understanding Doctor Visa Options

 In 95% of cases, employers offer the 482 temporary visa as detailed above to doctors when they first arrive.

 Further below, you’ll find information about permanent visa options.
-These are generally more suitable when you have already worked in Australia as a GP.
+These are generally only suitable when you have already worked in Australia as a GP, unless you come into Australia as a employee instead of a contractor – Please note that the vast majority of vacancies in Australia are for contractors – not employees.

-Temporary Visa Options for Doctors – Up to 2 Years Stay in Australia
+Temporary Visa Options for Doctors – Short Term

 For medical practitioners who are looking at a short-term stay in Australia, the training visa (subclass 407) is a practical option.